The Two RV Gypsies: Full-Time RVers

 July 22, 2015

 FYI: This is the 105th waterfall the two RV Gypsies visited since retiring in 2008 - they are all listed in the TOC/waterfalls above.
-And there are sure to be many more waterfalls to come.
+And there are sure to be many more waterfalls to come as they continue their RV travels.

 This area is blessed with two glistening waterfalls cascading 550 feet down its rocky face.
 Twin Falls is a natural attraction in the Smithers, British Columbia, Canada area.
 The Twin Falls attracts people of all ages to the area every year so they can get a glimpse of the side-by-side waterfalls.
 Yes, there are two waterfalls cascading over rock bluffs and crashing to the ground and forming a wild creek or at times a wild river.
 However, on this date one of the falls was flowing much heavier than the other fall.
 The waterfalls flow from the Lake Kathlyn Glacier, one of several glaciers on Hudson Bay Mountain.